Tom McFeely: Involvement in 1980 Irish hunger strikes

-By 1980, McFeely was "Commanding Officer" of the IRA men imprisoned in "H Block" at "Long Kesh", officially known as HM Prison Maze in County Down.
-Following a decision by the British state to no longer recognise IRA prisoner as "political prisoners" with special status within prisons, McFeely was amongst seven IRA men who went on hunger strike in 1980 in protest.
+Following a decision by the British state to no longer recognise IRA prisoners as "political prisoners" with special status within prisons, McFeely was amongst seven IRA men who went on hunger strike in 1980 in protest.
 Over the course of the strike, McFeely went without food for 53 days.
-McFeely and the rest were ordered by the IRA to end their strike when it appeared to the IRA that they had successfully brokered an official deal with the British government.
+McFeely and the rest ended their strike when it appeared to the IRA that they had successfully brokered an official deal with the British government.
 However, this deal was never actually secured.
 McFeely, who had opposed the original order to end the strike, was infuriated that no deal was ever actually officially struck.
 Nevertheless, during the 1981 hunger strikes, McFeely once again offered to strike, but this was rejected by the IRA leadership.

 Split from Provisional IRA and Sinn Féin

-In 1986, Sinn Féin voted to recognise the legitimacy of Dáil Eireann and stand candidates for election in the Republic of Ireland.
+In 1986, Sinn Féin voted to recognise the legitimacy of Dáil Éireann and stand candidates for election in the Republic of Ireland.
 This caused a number of splits in both Sinn Féin and the Provisional IRA, creating groups such as Republican Sinn Féin and the Continuity IRA.
 Concurrently, a number of IRA men imprisoned in Long Kesh also split from the Provisional IRA.
 Amongst them were McFeely and Tommy McKearney, who subsequently formed a new group called the League of Communist Republicans.